rsdoiel/mkpage/README.md

 #### ws

-*ws* is a simple static file webserver.
+*ws* is a simple static file web server.
 It is suitable for viewing your local copy of your static website on your machine.
 It runs with minimal resources and by default will serve content out to the URL http://localhost:8000.
 It can also be used to host a static website and has run well on small Amazon virtual machines as well as Raspberry Pi